 This is a two-part recipe, and you can easily double this if you have a bounty of fresh currants.

-2 ½ to 3 cups vodka (or enough to cover the currants in the jar)
+- 2 1/2 to 3 cups vodka (enough to cover the currants in the jar)

 Seal the jar and put it in a cool, dark place for 4 to 6 months.

 To finish the cassis, strain the contents of the jar into a large glass measuring cup and measure the liquid.
 Pour the liquid into a large, heavy saucepan.
 For every 2 cups of liquid, add 2 cups of sugar and 1/2 cup of vodka and stir.
 Bring to a boil and simmer for about ten minutes, or until sugar is dissolved and mixture is syrupy.
-Pour into a hot, sterilized jar or bottle.
+Pour into a hot, sterilized jar or bottle and seal tightly.